carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - Max I/O is optimized to use with 10s, 100s, 1000s of EC2 instances with high aggregated throughput and IOPS, slightly higher latency for file operations, good for big data analytics, media processing workflow
 - Use case: When you need scalable and resilient storage for linux instances
   - Share files, images, software updates, or computing across all EC2 instances in ECS, EKS cluster
+- EFS it works similartly to s3 regrading the storage classes (Standard, Standard Infrequent Access, One Zone, and One Zone Infrequent Access) and lifecycle policies.

 ### FSx for Windows